Sunday May 27, 2012

 • Long-Term: band erosion into stomach; esophageal dilatation; failure to lose weight

-Weight Loss Results with Laparoscopic Adjustable Gastric Banding
+Weight Loss Results with Gastric Banding

 Compared to non-surgical treatment options for obesity, at least two-thirds of the adjustable gastric banding patients are able to lose at least 50% of their excess weight and keep it off for ten years or longer.